5 minute read

 B2B e-invoicing in France

-On 15 September 2021, it was confirmed in accordance with the regulation that e-invoices will become mandatory for domestic B2B transactions.
+On 15 September 2021, the French government confirmed that e-invoices will become mandatory for domestic B2B transactions in the coming years.
 Together with CTC, e-Reporting regulations for cross-border transactions will also be introduced.

 Some technical details of the new regulations are already known, for example the choice of the so-called “Y-approach” and EN 16931 CUIS as the technical format.
 Final details are expected for mid-2022.